(Revision Nose Job)

 How much does it cost?

-Surgeon’s Fee (Dr Michael Zacharia) – $12,000 (does not include hospital and anesthetist fees)
+Surgeon’s Fee (Dr Jorge Lopez) – $12,000 (does not include hospital and anesthetist fees)

 Please keep in mind not all patients are alike and some will require a slightly different operation than others.
 Rest assured, you will receive a specific price quotation during your consultation visit.
 Our staff are always happy to discuss these matters with you in more detail.